-Like Athenian democracy in ancient Greece, America is an example of the way a new consciousness and a new society can erupt into history rather suddenly, distinguishing themselves conceptually with new ideas and new narratives of symbolic meaning.
+Like Athenian democracy in ancient Greece, America is an example of the way a new consciousness and a new society can erupt into history suddenly, distinguishing itself conceptually with new ideas and a new narrative.
 The United States came into being at the culmination of the Age of Enlightenment in Europe.
 Our history and national consciousness have been influenced profoundly by the radical transition in social, political, and scientific perspective brought about by Enlightenment thinking, and by its’ still unfolding consequences.
-For some 200 years American society has been an evolving expression of this way of thinking.
+For some 200 years, American society has been an evolving expression of this way of thinking.
 We take this for granted, but are we prepared to examine it?

 Responding to such questions is beyond the scope of this book.
-We should, however, be aware of as we face the future, whether we have answers or not.
-It is important to have a realistic understanding of how things came to be the way they presently are.
+We should, however, be aware of these issues as we face the future, whether we have answers or not.
+It is important that we have a realistic understanding of how things came to be the way they presently are.

-This is an extremely challenging proposition, and the effort to bring it fully to fruition will ultimately require decades of effort.
+This is an extremely challenging proposition, and the effort to bring it fully to fruition may require decades of determined effort.
 However, I do not believe we have a choice.
-It may be the only viable path to restoring a stability we can depend on.
+It may be the only viable path to restoring justice and a stability we can depend on.

 Nowhere on these pages will the reader find any suggestion that we compromise our values or give up personal views.
-Rather than abandon our values and views, but rather discipline the manner in which we utilize them.
+Rather than abandon our values and views, we should discipline the manner in which we utilize them.
 It is important that we maintain the integrity of our personal identity while learning the skills of living and working together effectively.
 Each of us carries a perspective that contributes to the character and wisdom of the whole – but which can only be made practical if we refrain from allowing ego or emotion to overwhelm the context in which we find ourselves.

-Values are another matter.
-We each have numerous values, perhaps more than we realize.
-Values are not random ideas or choices; many are deeply rooted in our interests and needs.
+Values are not casual ideas or choices; many are deeply rooted in our interests, needs, and culture.
 If we are to live together, certain essential values must be shared; others will challenge our patience, but not our personal integrity.
 We will never agree on all our values.
 This is a reality of the human condition.
-We must learn how to work with this, to influence one another when it is possible, and to live together with grace and charity.
+We must learn how to work with this, to influence one another when possible, and to live together with grace and charity.

 I challenge you with the conviction that we can do this together.
-History is a process of learning from tests, rethinking our questions, and when our ways of living are no longer adequate, we trade them in for better ones.
+History is a process of learning from tests, rethinking our questions, and when our ways of living are no longer adequate we trade them in for something more adequate.
 We will come through a dark time and out the other side stronger and wiser than we went in.

 My emphasis on local needs and community safety does not ignore the larger picture.
 I do not discourage engagement in the broader society or its partisan dramas.
-On the contrary, I view the challenges of building genuine community to be the sole means for securing order and safety.
+However, I view genuine community to be the sole means for securing order and safety.
 It is the means for regaining a civility that can lead, ultimately, to effective governance, reconstructed institutions, and a coherent vision for the future.

-We must find our way in the coming years with both grit and grace, navigating through complex and interacting crises.
-We have entered a transition that can be expected to dominate the first half of the 21st century and possibly longer.
-The outcome will depend on our character as a people and our ability to quickly recognize the unprecedented structural changes in social, economic, and environmental realities that will confront us each step of the way.
+We must find our way in the coming years with grit and grace, navigating through complex and interacting crises.
+We have entered a transition that can be expected to dominate much of the 21st century.
+The outcome will depend on our character as a people and our ability to quickly recognize the unprecedented structural changes in social, economic, and material realities that will confront us at every step along the way.

 Necessity presents us with stark, uncomfortable choices.
 We can give free reign to anger and disillusionment, allowing ourselves to be dragged down to a demoralized helplessness.
 Or we can determine to stand firmly together as a people, rising above our differences to meet the challenges that confront us.

-Finally, I greet you with a very personal appeal.
 Will we accept the destruction of civil order, a rending of the very fabric of the Republic, and retreat into a state of siege?
-Or, will we stand bravely together in the face of danger and loss, to recover the vision of dynamic governance and creative potential that Americans have struggled valiantly to realize?
+Or, will we stand bravely together in the face of danger and loss, to recover the vision of dynamic governance and creative potential that Americans have long struggled valiantly to realize?

-As individuals we could easily allow our spirits to be dragged down by the missteps and misdeeds of the past.
-We might easily feel overwhelmed by the fearsome challenges and unexpected shocks of the future.
-Let us instead rise above all the uncertainties and fears, honorably and courageously, and step forward to rebuild the foundations of this very special nation.
+We could easily allow our spirits to be dragged down by the missteps and misdeeds of the past.
+We might easily feel overwhelmed by the unexpected shocks of the future.
+Let us instead rise above uncertainty and fear honorably and courageously, and step forward to rebuild the foundations of this American nation.